fivetran/dbt_facebook_ads_source/README.md

 >**Note** Please ensure you exercised due diligence when adding metrics to these models.
 The metrics added by default (taps, impressions, spend, and default-attribution window conversion values) have been vetted by the Fivetran team maintaining this package for accuracy.
 There are metrics included within the source reports, for example metric averages, which may be inaccurately represented at the grain for reports created in this package.
 You will want to ensure whichever metrics you pass through are indeed appropriate to aggregate at the respective reporting levels provided in this package.

 #### Change the build schema
-By default, this package builds the Facebook Ads staging models within a schema titled (`<target_schema>` + `_facebook_ads_source`) in your destination.
+By default, this package builds the Facebook Ads staging models (8 views, 8 tables) within a schema titled (`<target_schema>` + `_facebook_ads_source`) in your destination.
 If this is not where you would like your Facebook Ads staging data to be written to, add the following configuration to your root `dbt_project.yml` file:

 ```yml
 models: